Configure a Pod Quota for a Namespace

 spec: hard: pods: "2" status: hard: pods: "2" used: pods: "0"

-Here is the configuration file for a Deployment:
+Here is an example manifest for a Deployment:

 Create the Deployment:

 kubectl apply -f https://k8s.io/examples/admin/resource/quota-pod-deployment.yaml --namespace=quota-pod-example

 The output shows that even though the Deployment specifies three replicas, only two Pods were created because of the quota you defined earlier:

 spec: ... replicas: 3 ... status: availableReplicas: 2 ... lastUpdateTime: 2021-04-02T20:57:05Z message: 'unable to create pods: pods "pod-quota-demo-1650323038-" is forbidden: exceeded quota: pod-demo, requested: pods=1, used: pods=2, limited: pods=2'